Proportional cake-cutting with different entitlements: Ramsey partitions

-Case 2: There is a subset of the unmarked pieces whose sum is 8.
-E.g., if George marks the 3-piece and only one 1-piece.
-Then, this subset is given to Alice and the remainder is given to George.
-Alice now has exactly 8 and George has given up a sum of less than 8, so he has at least 5/13.
+Case 2: A subset of the pieces whose sum is 8 is produced if Alice marks the 5-sized piece and the 3-sized piece.
+Then, this subset is given to Alice, and the remainder is given to George.
+Alice now has 8/13 and George has at least 5/13.

 It is possible to prove that the good cases are the only possible cases.
 I.e, every subset of 5:3:2:1:1:1, EITHER has a subset that sums to 5, OR its complement has a subset that sums to 8.
 Hence, the above algorithm always finds a WPR allocation with the given ratios.
 The number of cuts used is only 5.
+(The five cuts make six pieces that form up multiple proportionally-sized combinations that give each their share, so the "divide and choose" procedure can be used flexibly.)

 McAvaney, Robertson and Webb generalize this idea using the concept of Ramsey partitions (named after the Ramsey theory).

 Formally: if $k_1$ and $k_2$ are positive integers, a partition $P$ of $k_1+k_2$ is called a Ramsey partition for the pair $k_1,k_2$, if for any sub-list $L\subseteq P$, either there is a sublist of $L$ which sums to $k_1$, or there is a sublist of $P\setminus L$ which sums to $k_2$.

 In the example above, $k_1=8$ and $k_2=5$ and the partition is 5:3:2:1:1:1, which is a Ramsey partition.
 Moreover, this is the shortest Ramsey partition in this case, so it allows us to use a small number of cuts.

 Ramsey partitions always exist.
 Moreover, there is always a unique shortest Ramsey partition.
 It can be found using a simple variant of the Euclidean algorithm.
 The algorithm is based on the following lemma: